Igor-Nersisyan/n8n-installer/README.md

 ## 🎯 What is this?

 A battle-tested installation script that sets up n8n workflow automation platform with enterprise-grade configuration in minutes.
 No Docker knowledge required.
-This Production Grade Edition includes queue mode for scalability, Redis integration, worker management, and fixes for common issues like binary data preview and trust proxy configuration.
+This Production Grade Edition includes queue mode for scalability, Redis integration, worker management, and seamless integration with self-hosted Supabase.

 ## ✨ Features